An American Christian Chapter II — The Joneses

 The Joneses

-They’ve actively chosen to be harmful, believing they are doing God’s work.
+They have made a conscious choice to be harmful, believing they are doing God’s work.
 Just like every other cult.

 All names have been changed and replaced with pseudonyms.